Continuous refactoring vs software rewrite

 When to start from scratch and do a full software rewrite

 There might also be a time where your team has started a new project on a certain software stack, but it isn’t working out as expected.
 Instead of spending even more time into this stack, it might be better to start from scratch and apply what you’ve learned from the first try.
 This can sometimes mean throwing out months of work, but it is to the benefit of the product, team and customers.
-Certainly in projects with a tight budget or delivery date it’s important to shift quickly.
+Therefore, in projects with a tight budget or delivery date, it’s important to shift quickly.

 Note that actually none of these rewrites actually start “from scratch”.
 They all build on the previous iteration by taking along lessons learned and applying them to the new iteration.

 Iterations are a critical part of delivering successful medium to large software projects, but provide even more benefit after delivering the first version for long-running projects.
 This is when you’ll be able to gather valuable feedback (from users, metrics, …) while the software is being used in production.
 Feedback to iterate and make the software even better, while applying your own iterations as well on code that begs to be improved.

 The biggest enemy of these iterations are projects with a fixed scope, budget, delivery date and without the option of a follow-up budget.
 But those kinds of projects warrant a complete article (or book even) of itself.